Los Niños Primero Staff

 Katrina Verde has a bachelor’s degree in Early Childhood Education from Kennesaw State University.
 She is certified to teach grades Pre-K through 5th.

-Katrina has been teaching Kindergarten at Lake Forest since 2011 and has really enjoyed getting to continue working with her past and future students through Los Niños Primero since 2013.
+Katrina started teaching at Lake Forest Elementary the fall of 2011.
+She taught Kindergarten for 6 years and just finished her first year in 1st grade and has really enjoyed getting to continue working with her past and future students through Los Niños Primero since 2013.
 It has provided such a great opportunity to extend students’ learning and create a better transition for the students who will start school at Lake Forest next year.

 Kimberly D. Price, Ed.S.,